FairwindsOps/insights-docs/docs/configure/admission/enforce.md

 * 0.9 to 1.0 - Critical (blocking)

 ## Polaris
-> The below policies will be blocked if Passive Mode has been toggled off.
-Can customize the severity through Automation Rules
+> The below policies will be blocking if Passive Mode has been toggled off.
+You can customize the severity through Automation Rules

 * Capabilities: The following security capabilities should not be added: SYS_ADMIN
 * dangerousCapabilites: Container should not have dangerous capabilities